We owe Indigenous People in our state and nation a debt far more substantive and long-lasting

 Day of Solidarity with the Indigenous Peoples of the Americas.”

-Today, more than eight states and 100 cities, towns and counties across the country
+Today, more than a dozen states, 100 cities, towns and counties across the country

 have officially recognized Indigenous Peoples’ Day.
-Baltimore City will recognize
+Baltimore City recognized it as

-it as a legal holiday for the first time this year.
-We ask that our entire TU community
+a legal holiday for the first time in 2021.
+We ask that our entire TU community join

 In TU’s inaugural Diversity Strategic Plan released last year, we stated that part of our commitment to diversity, equity and